NRX: Accident

-To remove decay heat, the water cooling system was kept operating, leaking contaminated coolant to the floor.
-About 10 kCi of radioactive materials, contained in about 4500 m3 of water, were dumped to the basement of the reactor building during the next few days.
+To remove the fuel decay heat, the water cooling system was kept operating, leaking contaminated coolant to the reactor basement.
+About 10 kCi of radioactive materials, contained in about 4500 m3 of water, collected in the basement of the reactor building during the next few days.

-Clean-up of the site required several months of work, partially carried out by 150 US Navy personnel who had been training in the area, including future US president Jimmy Carter.
-The NRX reactor core and calandria, damaged beyond repair, were removed and buried, and an improved replacement was installed; the refurbished reactor was operating again within two years.
-Clean up took fourteen months and included 800 Atomic Energy Comission staff and both Canadian and U.S. militaries.
+Clean-up of the reactor building required several months of work, assisted by 150 US Navy personnel after Admiral Rickover requested permission to send US nuclear submarine personnel to learn about cleaning up nuclear contamination.
+The US contingent included future US president Jimmy Carter, at the time a lieutenant in the US nuclear submarine program who was in charge of 12 men.
+The NRX reactor core and calandria, damaged beyond repair, were removed and buried, and an improved replacement was installed; the refurbished reactor started operating 14 months and 5 days after the accident.
+The clean up was primarily performed by 850 Atomic Energy of Canada staff, assisted by about 170 Canadian and 150 US military personnel, and 20 contractors.

 The lessons learned in the 1952 accident advanced the field of reactor safety significantly, and the concepts it highlighted (diversity and independence of safety systems, guaranteed shutdown capability, efficiency of man-machine interface) became fundamentals of reactor design.
-The incident was the world's first nuclear reactor meltdown.
+The incident was the world's first severe nuclear reactor accident.